intel/inference-model-manager/docs/platform_user_guide.md

         1
             saved_model.pb
 ```
-Inference model servers are automatically pulling the models from the appropriate MinIo path by just referencing the
+Inference model servers are automatically pulling models from the appropriate Minio path just by referencing the
 tenant name (bucket), model name and model version.

 Below are described [example CLI options](../scripts/model_upload_cli.py) for uploading the models.